PataphysicalSociety/soupault.app/site/reference-manual.md

 If you want to narrow the scope down, you can use the `only_target_regex` option instead.
 For example, with `only_target_regex = '^/[a-zA-Z0-9]'`, it will only rewrite links like `/style.css`.

-The `check_file` option is helpful is you have pages with unmarked relative links, e.g. there’s `about/index.html` with `<img src="selfie.jpg">` in it, and also `about/selfie.jpg` file.
+The `check_file` option is helpful is you have pages with unmarked relative links.
+Suppose there is `about/index.html` with `<img src="selfie.jpg">` in it, and also `about/selfie.jpg` file.
 Arguably, it would be a good idea to use `<img src="./selfie.jpg">` to make it explicit where the file is, but it may be impractical to modify all old pages just to be able to use this widget.